tanfwong/rfsoc_notes/_sources/ch4/math.md

-* Start from v2024.2, Vitis HLS also support arbitrary precision float types using the template `ap_float<W, E>`, where `W` is the total bitwidth and E is the bitwidth of the exponent, leaving `1` bit for sign and the remaining `W-E-1` bits ffor the mantissa.
+* Start from v2024.2, Vitis HLS also support arbitrary precision float types using the template `ap_float<W, E>`, where `W` is the total bitwidth and `E` is the bitwidth of the exponent, leaving `1` bit for sign and the remaining `W-E-1` bits for the mantissa.
 Standard arithmetic operators and a small subset of math functions are supported for the AP float types.
 The header file `<ap_float.h>` must be included to use the AP float types.
 More details of the AP float